willie-engelbrecht/cdp-deploy/README.md

 export PWALL_PASS=""
 ```

 By default cdp-deploy will setup and download repositories directly from the internet.
-However it is also possible to use hdp-deploy in an "offline" mode, by editing the repo.env file and changing the value to 1 for:
+However it is also possible to use cdp-deploy in an "offline" mode, by editing the repo.env file and changing the value to 1 for:
 ```
 LOCALREPO=1
 ```